togawa28/mousestyles/doc/source/report/ultradian.rst

     4. Determine the "random" term

-The following plot shows the seasonal variation
+The following plot shows the seasonal variation of AS using circadian period.
+Difference between strains in rhythm patterns is obvious.

 .. plot:: report/plots/plot_24H_seasonal_AS.py